-This year we hope to visit the Gulbenkian Theatre in Canterbury to see 'The Worst Princess' in June.
+This year we hope to visit the Gulbenkian Theatre in Canterbury.

-In the Spring term, we are also hoping to visit the Rare Breeds Centre.
+In the Spring term, we are also hoping to visit the Rare Breeds Centre or Wingham Wildlife Park.

 Approximate costs for these trips will be £20 per child for each trip.